Stellan Wahlström Drift Band’s new and fifth album “As real as in a dream” has now been released.

-Based in New York during the last half of the nineties, Stellan Wahlström did lots of live shows at clubs like CBGB’s, Continental and Sidewalk, and recorded the album Time leaves you behind with Patrick Derivaz (who had previously worked with Luna and John Cale among others).
-The song ”Watching TV” was featured in the independent film ”Rhyme and Reason”, and Stellan also did studio work for other artists, including harmonica playing on rock’n’roll band Sour Jazz’s first album.
+Stellan recorded the first album Time leaves you behind with Patrick Derivaz (who had previously worked with Television, Luna and John Cale among others) in New York.
+The song ”Watching TV” was featured in the independent film ”Rhimes and Reason”, and Stellan also did studio work for other artists, including harmonica playing on rock’n’roll band Sour Jazz’s first album.

-If you want to be on the mailing list or order directly from Belpid, please mail us at firstname.lastname@example.org.
+If you want to be on the mailing list or order directly from Belpid, or need press material, please mail us at email@example.com.

 PRESS “Hotel Continental”: